uLua v3.0.0

 For more information on how to use these commands lookup the Lua programming guide.

-In C#, the following two static methods are available to use in your code:
+In C#, the following two methods are available to use in your code:

 These methods make use of the script execution framework defined by uLua.API.
 This means that you do not need to specify the execution directories when calling these functions.
 As long as a game object with your uLua.API settings is set up in your scene, you can execute external or internal Lua scripts by the path to their filename.